Built-ins

 uppercase.
 All other characters are left unchanged.

-function uses the Unicode character database to determine which
+The upper function uses the Unicode character database to determine which

 characters are lowercase and their equivalent uppercase form.